 Bird watching can be much more than just an enjoyable social activity.
 It is the challenge of locating, identifying and listing species as well as the thrill of experiencing the incredible beauty of these striking creatures.
 Most people who learn to appreciate birds want to learn more and become familiar with them, their habits and their way of life.
 With knowledge and familiarity there comes connectedness and caring; we want to know that these precious beings will always be with us, enriching our lives and those of generations to come.
+Check the calendar of Events on the right for the currently scheduled Field Trips.

 Through the contributions of birders like ourselves doing feeder counts, Christmas bird counts and breeding bird surveys, alarming trends are being discovered.
 Populations of many of our familiar species such as Rufous Hummingbirds, Northern Pintails, American Bitterns, Marbled Murrelets and Western Meadowlarks are diminishing greatly.
 So come on out in the field with us and become familiar with our fellow creatures.
 Bring your friends and family and experience what we need to preserve for future generations.
 Help spread the word.
 It is the aim of NCAS to provide a variety of field experiences that will appeal to people of all interests and abilities.
 We want your participation and we need your support in the form of ideas and volunteer assistance to help make this happen.
 Please contact Ken Salzman, with your feedback, ideas, or to volunteer as a field trip leader.
 More good leaders will mean more great trips and more people learning about, appreciating, and caring for our natural environment.